Michael Crowe (footballer)

-Michael Thomas Tallaksen Crowe (born 13 November 1995) is a professional footballer who plays as a goalkeeper for Birkenes IL.
+Michael Thomas Tallaksen Crowe (born 13 November 1995) is a professional footballer who plays as a goalkeeper for Våg.

 Club career

 Crowe began his youth career with Norwegian club IK Start.
 On 24 May 2012, it was announced that he would join the academy of Championship club Ipswich Town in July 2012.
 On 5 September 2013, he signed his first professional contract with the club, lasting two years.
 After making no appearances for the first team, on 24 March 2015 he was loaned to Woking in the Conference Premier, where he made four league appearances.
 He returned to Ipswich at the end of the season, also extending his contract for another year until June 2016 with an option for an additional season.

 On 26 November 2015, League Two club Stevenage signed Crowe on loan until January 2016.
 After making no appearances for Stevenage, he returned to Ipswich Town before he subsequently moved to Braintree Town in the National League on a one-month loan.
 He made six league appearances for Braintree, along with an appearance in the FA Trophy, before returning to Ipswich in February.
 He extended his contract with the club for another season on 29 June 2016, again with an option to extend for an additional year.
 In July 2016, he began a trial with League Two side Portsmouth during the club's pre-season training camp before returning to Ipswich.
 On 3 May 2017, Ipswich exercised the option in Crowe's contract and renewed the agreement with Crowe for the 2017–18 season.

 On 6 June 2018, it was announced that fellow Championship club Preston North End had agreed a deal to sign Crowe on a two-year deal from the beginning of July.
 He made his professional debut for the club on 6 January 2019, starting in the third round of the 2018–19 FA Cup against League One side Doncaster Rovers, which finished as a 1–3 loss.

 In August 2020, he was brought to his first senior side in Norway, Viking FK, as an intended third-choice goalkeeper.
 After the 2020 season, his contract expired and he left the club.
 In 2021 he played two matches for Randesund in the Norwegian Fourth Division.
 In August 2022 he was playing for Birkenes IL.